-In any concentration area, you will build on the engineering design content and materials science and engineering knowledge from the MSE Core Curriculum to develop an understanding of materials and processes applicable to a wide variety of industrial-relevant applications and curiosity-driven research.
-The Concentration Area may also provide knowledge to benefit your undergraduate research activities.
+In any concentration area, you will build on the engineering design content and materials science and engineering knowledge from the MSE Core Courses to develop an understanding of materials and processes applicable to a wide variety of industrial-relevant applications and curiosity-driven research.
+A concentration area may also provide knowledge to benefit your undergraduate research activities.
 The knowledge you gain can also serve as a foundation for graduate education and a career in research and development.

-Although the Concentration Areas are informal, they represent a specialization to which you may refer to on your resume, LinkedIn profile or in conversation.
+Although the concentration areas are informal, they represent a specialization, which you may refer to on your resume, LinkedIn profile or in conversation.
 Importantly, the suggested courses do count towards your MSE degree requirements within different categories of courses listed in the graduation requirements for the B.S. degree.

 MSE has a Degree Option in Nanoscience and Molecular Engineering (NME).
-The degree option is an area or a field of concentration, but it is different from the MSE Concentration Areas.
-The Degree Option does not appear on your diploma, but it does appear after your degree is awarded on your transcript as a Bachelor of Science in Materials Science and Engineering: Option in Nanoscience and Molecular Engineering.
+The degree option is an area or a field of concentration, but it is different from the MSE concentration areas.
+A degree option does not appear on your diploma, but it does appear after your degree is awarded on your transcript as a Bachelor of Science in Materials Science and Engineering: Option in Nanoscience and Molecular Engineering.

-The NME Option must be declared on a Major Change form in collaboration with your Academic Advisor.
+The NME Option must be declared on a Change of Major Form in collaboration with your academic advisor.
 If you decide not to complete the requirements for the NME Option, you must change your major back to the standard MSE degree.